ClashLuke/CCLib/readme.md

 ## SquashPoW

 ### Speed
-The same Xeon E3-1225v2 as mentioned above has about 128kH/s (single-threaded) using the 4GiB dataset.
+The same Xeon E3-1225v2 as mentioned above has about 1.1MH/s (single-threaded, using DDR3-1333 RAM) using the 4GiB dataset, 1.2kH/s using the light mode and a 64MiB cache.